CMakePP/CMakePPLang/docs/source/conventions.rst

 Language Conventions
 ********************

-While you can always check the the CMakePP language documentation for how to use a function, the CMakePP language strives to also make it as easy as possible to "guess" how to use functions.
-Key to this effort is understanding the various conventions underlying how CMakePP decides on APIs.
-This chapter goes into more details regarding CMakePP language conventions.
+While you can always check the CMakePPLang documentation for how to use a function, CMakePPLang strives to also make it as easy as possible to "guess" how to use functions.
+Key to this effort is understanding the various conventions underlying how CMakePPLang decides on APIs.
+This chapter goes into more details regarding CMakePPLang conventions.

 .. note::

-   The CMakePP language strives to have no exceptions to these conventions.
+   CMakePPLang strives to have no exceptions to these conventions.
    If an exception exists (and it is not documented why it is an exception) assume it is a bug and please file an `issue on GitHub
    <https://github.com/CMakePP/CMakePPLang/issues>`__.